image

 Andrzej Matyczynski Executive Vice President of Global Operations

-Thank you for joining Reading International's Earnings Call to discuss our 2024 Second Quarter Results.
-My name is Andrzej Matyczynski, and I am Reading's Executive Vice President of Global Operations.
+Thank you for joining Reading International's earnings call to discuss our 2024 Third Quarter Results.
+My name is Andrzej Matyczynski and I am Reading's Executive Vice President of Global Operations.

-In accordance with the safe harbor provision of the Private Securities Litigation Reform Act of 1995, certain matters that will be addressed in this earnings call may constitute forward-looking statements.
+In accordance with the Safe Harbour provision of the Private Securities Litigation Reform Act of 1995, certain matters that will be addressed in this earnings call may constitute forward-looking statements.

-Such statements are subject to risks, uncertainties, and other factors that may cause our actual performance to be materially different from the performance indicated or implied by such statements.
-Such risk factors are clearly set out in our SEC filings.
-We undertake no obligation to publicly update or revise any forward-looking statements.
+Such statements are subject to risks, uncertainties and other factors that may cause our actual performance to be materially different from the performance indicated or implied by such statements.
+Such risk factors are clearly set out in our SEC filings and we undertake no obligation to publicly update or revise any forward-looking statements.

 In addition, we will discuss non-GAAP financial measures on this call.
-Reconciliations and definitions of non-GAAP financial measures, which are segment operating income, EBITDA and adjusted EBITDA are included in our recently issued 2024 second quarter earnings release on the Company's website.
+Reconciliations and definitions of non-GAAP financial measures, which are segment operating income, EBITDA and adjusted EBITDA are included in our recently issued 2024 third quarter earnings release on our company's website.

-We have adjusted where applicable the EBITDA items we believe to be external to our business and not reflective of our costs of doing business or results of operations.
+We have adjusted where applicable the EBITDA items we believe to be external to our business are not reflective of our costs of doing business or results of operations.

 Ellen?.